The more, the merrier.

 If your pontoon boat, or any other type of boat, has its seating arrangement locked in place for now, don’t worry: You can still add additional seating options, and often without any significant expense.

 If you want to add boat seating options that are decidedly temporary and that won’t take up extra space when not being used, look to the campsite as your inspiration.

-A camp chair like this affordable classic from Coleman, the Oversized Quad, is designed to fold away into compact little packages when not in use.
+A camp chair like this affordable classic Coleman Oversized Quad (check price on Amazon), is designed to fold away into compact little packages when not in use.

 Even so, many camp chairs can be deployed into full-sized, comfortable seats in a matter of seconds.
 Many such seats come complete with sunshades, cup holders and other accessories that make them so comfortable, your friends perched on the regular boat seats might even be jealous.

-Another boat seating idea is a stadium chair (also called a bleacher seat) that can be affixed to the gunwales of a boat or even plopped onto the deck to create another comfortable spot for sitting.
+Another boat seating idea is a stadium chair (check price on Amazon).
+These are also called bleacher seats and can be affixed to the gunwales of a boat or even plopped onto the deck to create another comfortable spot for sitting.

 Like the camp chair, the stadium chair folds up small enough to tuck away under a bench or in a corner of the boat when not in use, and it can be tossed in the trunk of a car for transport to and from the water, too.

 How to Maximize Boat Seating Capacity With Multipurpose Gear

 If you and your friends or family are headed out for a day enjoying some boating on the lake, river or ocean, chances are you’re going to bring along some food and beverages in a cooler.

 Most coolers have hard sides and a solid top and can be used as a seat in a pinch, though not necessarily as the most comfortable seat ever known.